MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 :::image type="content" source="./media/vs-2022/instrumentation-threadpool-starvation-flame-graph.png" alt-text="Screenshot of Flame Graph in the Instrumentation tool.":::

-The Flame Graph visualization shows us that the `QueryCustomerDB` function is responsible for a significant portion of the app's running time.
+The Flame Graph visualization shows us that the `QueryCustomerDB` function (shown in yellow) is responsible for a significant portion of the app's running time.

 Right-click the `QueryCustomerDB` function and choose **View in Call Tree**.